pinocchio-geppetto/ionic2ebook/README.md

 All HTML5 content and CSS styling that can be displayed in CSS multi-column layout can be displayed by this eBook reader.

 The advantages of this eBook reader are:
-- Ability to track how the user reads the eBook using Firebase Analytics.
+- Ability to track usage statistics using Firebase Analytics.
 Each pan of a page is tracked.
-- Ability to place AdMob advertisements to be displayed and monetized.
+- Ability to monitize content using AdMob advertisements.
 - Runs on both Android and iOS.

 ## Example of This eBook